danhpaiva/university-202002-flutter/README.md

 # :smile: University - Period 2020/02

-## What will you find in this repository?
+## :scroll: What will you find in this repository?

 Here you will find some codes of the discipline: Usability, WEB Development, Mobile and games <br>
 These are codes in <strong> .dart </strong> that I made in the second half of 2020. <br>